silverhammermba/superuser/_posts/2013-04-01-all_your_base.markdown

     E 1110
     F 1111

-Each hexadecimal digit can be represented with four bits.
-This mathematical trick lets us read and write bytes as pairs of hexadecimal digits:

 ![Binary to Decimal]({{ site.baseurl }}/images/hex.png)

+The single digit hexadecimal numbers correspond to the four bit numbers!
+This mathematical trick lets us read and write bytes as pairs of hexadecimal digits.

 Being able to read and write numbers in hexadecimal is a handy skill for computer scientists.
 It is very succinct to read and write but also not hard to